deeponion/deeponion-legacy/doc/build_macos.md

 The daemon will be located under *src/DeepOniond*, the Wallet UI under *src/qt/DeepOnion-qt*.

 You can now start them directly (either the daemon or the wallet but never both of them at the same time!), or you can first copy them somewhere else and then start them by typing in their respective names.
 The apps will automatically find your default DeepOnion directory (if you already have one).

+5. *Creating a DMG*

+After a successful compilation you have the option to create a DMG for easier macOS deployment.

+For this type: `sudo make deploy` in the Terminal and enter the **administrator password** when asked.

+Your Mac will now start to create several files and also open a Window with DeepOnion icons in it.
+Do not interfere with this process.
+Let it finish its work.
+After a successful DMG creation you'll get an **DeepOnion-Qt.dmg** file in `deeponion` directory.
+Use this file by double clicking on it and installing the Wallet in the Applications path.